View Lists

 Description automatically generated

-Adding a Diagram to a User Favorites View List
+Adding a Diagram to the User Favorites View List from the Diagram Ribbon

-To add a diagram to a User Favorites view list, tag the diagram as a favorite by clicking the striked out gray Star Picture 17 icon on the Diagram ribbon when the diagram is open.
+To add a diagram to the User Favorites view list from the diagram itself, tag the diagram as a favorite by clicking the striked out gray Star Picture 17 icon on the Diagram ribbon when the diagram is open.

 The strikeout line on the icon disappears and the icon changes color to yellow Picture 10, indicating that the diagram is a Users Favorite diagram.